ggandor/lightspeed.nvim/README.md

 and then a "little bit surprising" label, than to type one on-screen character, and wait for - most probably - two surprising characters to appear?

-Moreover, if you start thinking about whether to use `f` or `s`, then the whole thing is screwed already.
+Moreover, if you need to start thinking about whether to use `f` or `s`, then the whole thing is screwed already.
 Minimal mental effort.
 That is the mantra of Lightspeed.
 1-character search is for very short distances, or when you can clearly count the number of occurrences, and reach for `f` or `t` in a totally automatic way.
 In those cases they are invaluable shortcuts, but for everything